jolexa/blog.jolexa.net/content/post/gentoo-removing-usepython-perl-from-the-default-profile.md

 Well, I got sick of setting `-python -perl` on my Gentoo hosts, I even consider them &#8220;questionable defaults&#8221; for a majority of Gentoo users..

 So, let this be an advanced notice that you may see some rebuilds for useflag changes.
-There has been sufficient testing such that there should be few to nil problems, but we can&#8217;t test everything.
+There has been sufficient testing such that there should be few to nil problems, but we can't test everything.
 Please file bug reports, if needed.

 See also: